Academic AdvisingBack To Top

 - The repeated course is graded with the same grading options as the original, e.g., students may not exercise the CR/NC option for a repeated course, unless it was originally taken with this option.

-- Courses in which a grade of AU, ADW, NC, W, WA, UW, U, UNC, UY or F has been earned may be repeated until a passing grade is earned.
-Once that passing grade is earned, the course may be repeated only one more time, regardless of the grade earned.
+- Courses in which a grade of AU, AUA, ADW, NC, W, WA, UW, U, UNC, UY or F has been earned may be repeated until a passing grade is assigned; and once assigned, that course may be repeated only one more time, regardless of the grade earned.

 - As an exception to the regulation, these courses allow unlimited repeats: colloquiums, continuation placeholder, co-ops, independent study/research, internships, practicums/clinicals/field work experience, seminar/reading, studio/workshops, study abroad and variable title courses (e.g., topics).

 At the time of registration, the repeat process in CheckMarq will allow the repeat of a course only once, unless the course is an unlimited repeat course (see #7 above).
-If a student needs to take a course again, and the repeat is allowed under the policy, he/she must petition the Office of the Registrar via the Request to Repeat a Course form.
-This petition will be granted only if the request is in adherence to all of the criteria listed above.Back To Top
+If a student needs to repeat a course, and that repeat is allowed under the policy, he/she must petition the Office if the Registrar via the Request to Repeat a Course form.
+This petition will be granted only if the request is in adherence to all the repeat criteria listed above.Back To Top

 Residency at Marquette